Half Whole-Wheat Pancakes

 You can use whole wheat flour for up to half the flour in a recipe without dramatically changing the taste, so that's what we've done in this recipe.
 Make a big batch and rewarm them for a quick, healthy breakfast during the week.

-Try them with easy Lemon-Blueberry Sauce on top.
+Try them with Lemon-Blueberry Syrup.

 1 cup all-purpose flour